|

 I next fired a series of rounds

-with the old 47 grain H414 load and noticed a very funny thing about
+with the old 47 grain H414 load and got higher muzzle velocity for the

-semi-circle around the bullseye, all about 2 inches from the center.
+holes about 2 inches or so from the center.

 Some were to the right, some to the left and some above the